BSG-MSRP-Bio Student Profile: Adriana Camacho-Badillow, Calo Lab

 “I realized I wanted to find out how mutations affect gene expression that could possibly lead to a distinct phenotype or even a genetic syndrome,” she says.

-Within a few years after she set her goal to become a scientist, Camacho-Badillo began her first research experience working in the laboratory of Professors Hector Areizaga-Martínez and Elddie Román-Morales.
+Within a few years of setting her sights on becoming a scientist, Camacho-Badillo began her first research experience working in the laboratory of Professors Hector Areizaga-Martínez and Elddie Román-Morales.
 Her work focused on experiments using enzymes to degrade Dichloro-diphenyl-trichloroethane, or DDT, a once-common pesticide known to be highly toxic to humans and other mammals that remains in the environment long after application to crops.

 As she became familiar with the day-to-day routines of designing and executing research experiments, she realized she was drawn to biochemistry and molecular biology.
 Camacho-Badillo soon applied to the molecular neuroscience lab of Professor Miguel Méndez at the University of Puerto Rico at Aguadilla and joined their team working on the effects of high glucose in the central nervous system of mice.